Last updated on March 9, 2026

 Willowdusk, Essence Seer

-Next up is Willowdusk, Essence Seer, a 3/3 for three that can put a number of +1/+1 counters on a single creature equal to the life you gained or lost this turn.
-I like Willowdusk because you always get value out of this, and it really hammers in a Golgari () creature-based strategy that goes for beats and isn’t afraid to lose a creature.
+Willowdusk, Essence Seer is a 3/3 for 3 that can put a number of +1/+1 counters on a single creature equal to the life you gained or lost this turn.
+I like Willowdusk because you always get value, and it really hammers in a Golgari () creature-based strategy that goes for beats and isn’t afraid to lose a creature.

 As far as card recommendations go, I’d suggest running the likes of Essence Pulse, Blossoming Bogbeast, and Mortality Spear.
-These are the kinds of cards that always get extra value, just like your commander.
+These are the kinds of cards that pay off lifegain in Golgari, just like your commander.

 Beledros Witherbloom

-Into the single digits now, and we’re looking at Beledros Witherbloom.
-The Golgari elder dragon, Beledros creates consistent 1/1 Pests that gain you one life when they die, which offers a regular source of lifegain you don’t normally see in Golgari.
+Next we’re looking at Beledros Witherbloom.
+The Golgari elder dragon, Beledros creates consistent 1/1 pests that gain you 1 life when they die, which offers a regular source of lifegain you don’t normally see in Golgari.

 But the real payoff is that you can pay 10 life once each turn to untap all lands you control.
 This offers incredible mana advantage sort of like K'rrik, Son of Yawgmoth, but with the full might of massive green creatures behind you.